Edwards-Paul/Python-HG-Modes/README.md

 User defines an XY plane object, *Plane*, for calculations (i.e., x/y min/max values, x/y step size) or uses PauLisa.defaultPlane.

-User defines HG modes using nonzero coefficients(c) and HG modes(n, m) as (n, m, c) which are passed to *Calculate* from PauLisa.py for in-plane phase and amplitude/intensity calculations. *Calculate* generates a calc object which holds all data necessary for plotting and analysis.
+User defines HG modes using nonzero coefficients(c) and HG modes(n, m) as (n, m, c).

+The *Params*, *Plane*, and *Modes* are passed to *Calculate* from PauLisa.py for in-plane phase and amplitude/intensity calculations.

+*Calculate* generates a *Result* object which holds all data necessary for plotting and analysis.
 Alternatively, *Amplitude* and *Phase* compute respective values from x-y-z coordinates.

 ## Function Usage: